AUSTRALIAN UNION OF STUDENTS

 From a biological and cultural perspective, the meaning of life is about ensuring the perpetuation of the species and culture.
 If someone was hostile towards a particular culture, they would convince members of the culture that having children is not important, so that gradually this culture would disappear.
 This is what the Labor Party has done to our culture, through the "politically correct" world view that they require to be taught in government schools.

 The world in fact is not over-populated.
 In Sydney there is a higher population density than in many parts of China.
 The problem in China is not overpopulation but a lack of capital to support the population.
 The world can accommodate trillions of people.
 The population growth rate is excessive in third world countries only because they do not have the capital to support the population.
-In countries like Australia there is adequate capital to support you having any number of children.
+In countries like Australia there is adequate capital to support your having any number of children.

 People accept that they have certain civic duties.
 They have a duty to obey the law, vote, and serve on a jury.
 If the law against murder was abolished, this would not affect your duty to not go around killing people.
 Similarly, even though there is not a law requiring you to have children, you still have a civic duty to do so.
 This duty can be discharged, if you are a mainstream Australian, by having at least three children, as soon as you both have got your credentials.